Getting Started with ADC on STM32F103C8 (Blue Pill) using Rust

 Potentiometer for input analog on Blue Pill (STM32F103C8)

-Pro Tip: The 5kΩ value is ideal for this experiment as it provides a stable voltage divider without drawing too much current from the STM32’s 3.3V rail.
-The middle pin (wiper) will provide a variable voltage between 0V and 3.3V, which the ADC will then convert into a digital value from 0 to 4095.
+Pro Tip: A 5kΩ value is ideal for this experiment as it provides a stable voltage divider without drawing excessive current from the STM32F103C8’s 3.3V rail.
+The middle pin will output a variable voltage between 0V and 3.3V, which the ADC then converts into a digital value ranging from 0 to 4095.

-• Single Conversion Poll: The ADC will only perform a conversion when commanded by the CPU, and then the CPU waits for the conversion result to be read.
+1. Single conversion Poll: The ADC only performs a conversion when commanded by the CPU, and the CPU waits for the conversion process to complete before reading the result.
 After that, the ADC will not perform another conversion until it receives another command from the CPU.
-This method is suitable when we do not need to read the sensor frequently or only need to read it at specific times.
+This method is suitable when you do not need to read the sensor frequently or only need to sample it at specific times.

-• Single Conversion DMA: The ADC performs a conversion when commanded by the CPU, and the result is then sent directly to the RAM (DMA buffer).
-During the conversion process, the CPU can perform other tasks; once the DMA buffer is filled, the CPU reads the result from the buffer.
-After that, the ADC stops until commanded again by the CPU.
-If configured correctly, this method significantly reduces the CPU load.
-This method is typically used for fast and continuous sensor reading.
+2. Single conversion DMA: The ADC performs a conversion when commanded by the CPU, and the conversion result is automatically transferred directly to the RAM (DMA buffer).
+During the conversion process, the CPU can execute other tasks.
+Once the DMA buffer is populated, the CPU reads the result from it.
+Following this, the ADC idles until the next CPU command.
+When properly configured, this method significantly reduces CPU overhead, making it ideal for reading sensors rapidly and continuously.

 3.1 Blue Pill (STM32F103C8) and Potentiometer Circuit

-We will utilize the potentiometer as a voltage divider that functions like a sensor.
-Let’s gather the necessary components and begin building the circuit according to the following schematic diagram:
+The potentiometer is used as a voltage divider device that will act like a sensor.
+Let’s gather the necessary components and start building the circuit according to the following schematic diagram:

 Schematic of potentiometer dan Blue Pill (STM32F103C8) for Input Analog